firefox-devtools/Gecko-Profiler-Addon/README.md

 ## Installation

-The easiest way to install it is to go to [https://perf-html.io/](https://perf-html.io/) and click the link on there.
+Most users install it from [https://perf-html.io/](https://perf-html.io/) and click the link on there.

-Doing so will install the file `gecko_profiler.xpi` from this repository.
+It's also possible to install it directly from this repository by first downloading the file [`gecko_profiler.xpi`](./gecko_profiler.xpi?raw=true) to your local computer, and then drag and drop it to the Firefox window to install it.

 ## Usage